-The Sustainable Harvest Sector will participate in the Northeast Fisheries Observer Program (NEFOP) and the NMFS-funded at-sea monitoring (ASM) program while they operate.
-The sector will transition to its approved industry-funded ASM program when NMFS funding for ASM ends, pursuant to an independent contract between the Sector and a NMFS approved provider.
-This ASM coverage will have vessel and trip selection coordinated through NMFS and will use approved at-sea monitors.
+The Sustainable Harvest Sector will participate in the Northeast Fisheries Observer Program (NEFOP) and the NMFS-funded at-sea monitoring (ASM) program.
+Any additional ASM coverage beyond the NMFS-funded level will be provided pursuant to an independent contract between the Sector and a NMFS approved provider.
+This additional ASM coverage will have vessel and trip selection coordinated through NMFS, will be conducted in the same manner with the same protocols as the NMFS-funded ASM program, and will use approved at-sea monitors, unless otherwise instructed.
+Also, this additional coverage will not be allowed to replace or interfere with either the coverage of NEFOP or the NMFS-funded ASM program.
 The Sector manager will maintain a database of all catch data, including but not limited to VTR, dealer, monitor, and observer data.
-NMFS will provide the Sector with data from NEFOP and the ASM program.
+NMFS will provide the Sector with data from NEFOP and ASM program.